Ervie/jikan.net/docs/GettingStarted.md

 Use a trailing slash on `BaseAddress` so relative request paths resolve correctly.
 Note that when you supply your own `HttpClient`, you are responsible for adding the `X-Server-Key` header yourself.

+`GetStatusAsync` is unaffected by `BaseAddress`.
+It requests the absolute URL `https://tenrai.org/status/api/status`, because the status service is hosted separately from the API, so pointing the client at a different base address does not redirect it.

 ## Dependency Injection

 Register `TenraiClient` for dependency injection: